getredash/redash/docs/setup.rst

    export REDASH_MAIL_PASSWORD="" # default: None
    export REDASH_MAIL_DEFAULT_SENDER="" # Email address to send from

-   export REDASH_HOST="" # base address of your re:dash instance, for example: "https://demo.redash.io"
+   export REDASH_HOST="" # base address of your Re:dash instance, for example: "https://demo.redash.io"

 - Note that not all values are required, as there are default values.
 - It's recommended to use some mail service, like `Amazon SES <https://aws.amazon.com/ses/>`__, `Mailgun <http://www.mailgun.com/>`__